KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ![onlineTrafficSignImagesBeforeAndAfterPreprocessing][onlineTrafficSignImagesBeforeAndAfterPreprocessing]

-A table discussing the the qualitie(s) that may prove difficult to classify for each image is shown below.
+A table discussing the the qualities that may prove difficult to classify for each image is shown below.

 | Label  | Possible Complications |
 |:------:|:-----------:|